Letters, Diaries, & Manuscripts

 One notebook that belonged to Cadet Tams, Class of 1873.
 Includes class notes for courses in Mineralogy, Civil and Military Engineering, and Chemistry; a copy of a lecture by Superintendent Francis H. Smith ("Lecture to the 1st Class on Moral Sense, November 5, 1872"); grade reports in various subjects.

-Descriptive note: Poetry notebook compiled by Cadet William E. Wiegand, containing original and copied poetry.
-This item is in very poor condition.
+Poetry notebook compiled by Cadet William E. Wiegand, Class of 1874,containing original and copied poetry.

 - Amiss, Frederick T., letter (MS #0479)